Chinese – Beginners

 Once available, timetables will be published here.

 Mode of instruction

-The teaching method will be based on communicative-oriented approach, with strong focus on pronunciation and speaking fluency.
+The teaching method will be based on a communicative-oriented approach, with a strong focus on pronunciation and speaking fluency.

 Shaoyang Qi.
 2011.
 Discover China Student’s book two.
 UK: Macmillan Education.
 (ISBN: 0230406394)